 The bow of Odysseus and the bow of Shiva

 An image of a bow that requires super-human strength to bend echoes in the epic of Ramayana.
 Amazingly, even the general storyline is not so different.
-Rama wants to marry Sita, and in order to do so, he has to prove himself in front of her father, King Janaka.
+Rama wants to marry Sita, and to do so, he has to prove himself in front of her father, King Janaka.
 The challenge is to bend and string the bow of Shiva – something that nobody was able to do.
 However, Rama bends it so hard that the bow breaks.

 Now, in astronomical terms, it is clear that the bow of Shiva is the same as the bow of Orion.
 Shiva represents Orion and his bull Nandi is the Taurus constellation.